 The other, with which Gøtzsche identified:

-… wanted to bring Cochrane back to its original values: Free scientific debates; no financial conflicts of interest for authors of Cochrane reviews in relation to the companies whose products they evaluate; and openness, transparency, democracy and cooperation.
+… wanted to bring Cochrane back to its core values: Free scientific debate; no financial conflicts of interest for authors of Cochrane reviews in relation to the companies whose products they evaluate; and openness, transparency, democracy and cooperation.

-Cochrane’s stated “mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible evidence.”
-This is accomplished by publication of readily accessible and practical Cochrane reviews, which—when trusted—provide clinicians and the public with the most complete and accessible summaries of the existing clinical trial evidence regarding efficacy and risk of harm associated with specific therapies.
+Cochrane’s stated “mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible evidence.”() This is accomplished by publication of readily accessible and practical Cochrane reviews, which—when trusted—provide clinicians and the public with the most complete and accessible summaries of the existing clinical trial evidence regarding efficacy and risk of harm associated with specific therapies.
 Maintaining this trust is, however, no easy task.
-Constant vigilance is required because most published randomized trials are commercially funded and such funding is associated with significantly more favorable outcomes and conclusions; and systematic reviews of clinical trials, guidelines, and setting of policy—according to John Ioannidis—"remain among the least evidence-based activities, impregnable strongholds of expert-based insolence and eminence-based innumeracy.”
+Constant vigilance is required because most published randomised trials are commercially funded and such funding is associated with significantly more favourable outcomes and conclusions(); and systematic reviews of clinical trials, guidelines, and setting of policy—according to John Ioannidis—"remain among the least evidence-based activities, impregnable strongholds of expert-based insolence and eminence-based innumeracy.”()

 According to Gøtzsche, Cochrane CEO Mark Wilson engaged in dispiriting micromanagement, which included establishing targets for the number of clinical guidelines that were influenced by Cochrane reviews.
-In this context it is not hard to imagine Cochrane management’s consternation over Gøtzsche and colleagues’ published critique of Cochrane’s HPV vaccine review.
-Among the criticisms offered by Gøtzsche and colleagues were: not including almost half of eligible trials; failing to report that no trials used a true placebo; use of surrogate and composite endpoints; incompletely assessing adverse events and safety signals; and failing to inform readers that all trials included in the review had been industry funded, precluding determination of the influence of industry funding on outcomes.
+In this context it is not hard to imagine the Cochrane management’s consternation over Gøtzsche and colleagues’ published critique of Cochrane’s HPV vaccine review.
+Among the criticisms offered by Gøtzsche and colleagues were: not including almost half of the eligible trials; failing to report that no trials used a true placebo; use of surrogate and composite endpoints; incompletely assessing adverse events and safety signals; and failing to inform readers that all trials included in the review had been industry funded, precluding determination of the influence of industry funding on outcomes.
 In addition, Gøtzsche and colleagues reported the announcement of Cochrane’s HPV vaccine review on Cochrane.org quoted favorable and uncritical comments from six experts, two of whom had financial ties to HPV vaccine makers.

 These issues are not new.
 A classic example of the need for constant vigilance against commercial influence, not discussed in Gøtzsche’s book, is the 2006 Cochrane review of neuraminidase inhibitors for the prevention and treatment of influenza in healthy adults.
-Based on the available data, the review concluded that although the effectiveness of Tamiflu and similar drugs was too low to recommend their use for control of routine influenza outbreaks, “In a serious epidemic or pandemic, [Tamiflu and similar drugs] should be used with other public health measures.”
-The review had relied heavily on a meta-analysis of 10 studies published in 2003 in the Archives of Internal Medicine, which showed that Tamiflu significantly reduced the risk of bronchitis and pneumonia, as well as the need for hospitalization when given to adults with acute flu-like symptoms., By 2009, based at least in part on the 2006 Cochrane review, 96 countries had stockpiled enough Tamiflu to treat 350 million people in the event of a global pandemic.
-In 2009 the World Health Organization (WHO) added Tamiflu to its list of core essential medications
+Based on the available data, the review concluded that although the effectiveness of Tamiflu and similar drugs was too low to recommend their use for control of routine influenza outbreaks, “In a serious epidemic or pandemic, [Tamiflu and similar drugs] should be used with other public health measures.”() The review had relied heavily on a meta-analysis of 10 studies published in 2003 in the Archives of Internal Medicine, which showed that Tamiflu significantly reduced the risk of bronchitis and pneumonia, as well as the need for hospitalization when given to adults with acute flu-like symptoms(, ).
+By 2009, based at least in part on the 2006 Cochrane review, 96 countries had stockpiled enough Tamiflu to treat 350 million people in the event of a global pandemic().
+In 2009 the World Health Organization (WHO) added Tamiflu to its list of core essential medications ().